AlemayehuB/lin_prad/README.md

 > It's a very good start to documentation for release!
 I have a few comments and we'll iterate. -Scott
+> Maybe the user guide should be on [readthedocs](https://readthedocs.org/) instead?

 # Linear Proton Radiography Reconstruction